okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 **Sample code**

-* See [How to use Client Credentials flow with Spring Security](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security) blog for an example of a Client Credentials grant flow using the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) library.
+* See [How to use Client Credentials flow with Spring Security](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security) blog for an example of a Client Credentials flow using the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) library.

 ---

 ## Overview

 A service-to-service app where where a backend service or a daemon calls [Okta management APIs](/docs/reference/core-okta-api/) for a tenant (Okta org) can be published in the Okta Integration Network (OIN) as an API service integration.
-API service integrations access Okta APIs using the OAuth 2.0 Client Credentials grant flow, where access is not associated with a user and resources can be restricted with scoped access tokens.
+API service integrations access Okta APIs using the OAuth 2.0 [Client Credentials flow](/docs/concepts/oauth-openid/#client-credentials-flow), where access is not associated with a user and resources can be restricted with scoped access tokens.
 Each access token enables the bearer to perform specific actions on specific Okta endpoints, with that ability controlled by which scopes the access token contains.

 > **Note:** Currently, Okta only supports OAuth APIs listed in [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).
 We're working towards supporting scopes for all Okta API endpoints.

 If you have an API service integration for your app in the OIN, your customers can configure your integration to use the OAuth 2.0 Client Credentials flow with their Okta tenant org.
 Each customer Okta org has its own authorization server.
 When a customer authorizes your API service integration to access their org, Okta generates a unique set of credentials (client ID and client secret) for that org.
 You must [collect and store these credentials](#collect-and-save-customer-credentials) for each customer to allow your integration to work with your customer's Okta org.

-### API service integration Client Credentials grant flow
+### API service integration Client Credentials flow

-At a high-level, the OAuth 2.0 Client Credentials grant flow for an API service integration has the following steps:
+At a high-level, the OAuth 2.0 Client Credentials flow for an API service integration has the following steps:

 1. Your customer's instance of your service integration makes an authorization request to their Okta Authorization Server using their client credentials.

    Your customer needs to install and authorize your integration in their Okta org so that Okta can accept the authorization request.
-See [Set up an API service integration](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations)<!--https://www.figma.com/proto/1hqMxP4MrqXR07atucaGvM/OAuth-API-Integrations---Partner-Mocks?node-id=1550%3A9898&starting-point-node-id=1550%3A9668-->.
+See [Set up an API service integration](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations) for Admin Console instructions for your customer.
 After your integration is installed, the customer obtains their client credentials and passes them to your team so that they can configure the customer's integration instance.
 See [Collect and save customer credentials](#collect-and-save-customer-credentials).
 The customer's instance of your integration can now make an authorization request to Okta.
 See [Request for access token](#request-an-access-token).

 2. If the credentials in the authorization request for a token are accurate, Okta responds with an access token.